 Introducing our 1998 25 foot Airstream Safari.
 We purchased her in May of 2011, spent almost a full year renovating the interior and polishing the exterior, and then made it our full-time home in June of 2012.
 Since then we have made many more changes and updates.
-All the renovations are documented below along with the corresponding blog posts.
+All the renovations and corresponding blog posts starting with the oldest updates, are documented below.

 It also appeared that the clear coat issue was only going to worsen, and since stripping and polishing an airstream is a huge undertaking we figured it was now or never.
 So in mid-May of 2012, only a month before the closing on our house, we took the plunge.